 I had to include him, of course, because he’s mostly black and it’s Friday the 13th.
 Plus, isn’t he just the cutest?!
 Well, maybe not the cutest but he’s certainly up there in my book.
 Back to the recipe, Mint Chocolate Chip Ice Cream Cupcakes.
-After dreaming for several days about a delicious cupcake that would cool me off, while satisfying my sweet tooth, this combination came to mind and seemed perfect.
+I dreamt for several days about a delicious cupcake that would cool me off – while satisfying my sweet tooth.
+This combination came to mind and seemed perfect!

 Mint has properties of its own that will give you chills, but put it into a sweet ice cream and you have something that I would not be angry to receive a brain freeze from.
 Then there’s chocolate, I think just by looking at past recipes you can tell that I adore chocolate, so this was easy for me to pair up.

 - 1 1/4 tsp .
 Pure Mint Extract

 - 2 Tbsp .
 Spinach Juice, for subtle color

 - 2/3 Cup Bittersweet Chocolate Chips

 - 1 3/4 Cups Sugar